holoviz/holoviews/doc/Tutorials/index.rst

   Complete example of the full range of hierarchical, multidimensional discrete and continuous data structures provided by HoloViews.

-For more detailed information on any component described in the tutorials, please refer to the `Reference Manual:
+For more detailed (but less readable!) information on any component described in the tutorials, please refer to the `Reference Manual
-<../Reference_Manual>`_ or the online help (e.g. type ``Image?`` in an
+<../Reference_Manual>`_.
+There is also online help for every object
-IPython Notebook cell).
+and optin in the IPython Notebook; e.g. type ``Image?`` in any cell.

 .. toctree::
    :maxdepth: 2